UniversalScientificTechnologies/xDOS_doc/record_format.md

 #### `$ERROR` — error detected by the device
 - **When**: whenever the device detects an error that matters for the data; anywhere in the file, any number of times
-- **Meaning**: a human-readable description of the error, e.g. an unexpected version of the EEPROM configuration record.
-Readers show it to the user and do not interpret it.
+- **Meaning**: a human-readable description of the error.
+Readers show it to the user and do not interpret it; it has no effect on how the other messages of the file are interpreted.
 The text reaches to the end of the line and may contain commas.
 - **Note**: debug and service output stays on `#` lines; `$ERROR` is for errors the user of the data should see.
 - **Format**: